zcox/recipe-chatbot/homeworks/hw3/README.md

 **Example**: If a user asks for a "vegan" recipe, does the bot provide one that is actually vegan?

 We'll provide ~2000 starter Recipe Bot traces and detailed criteria for this failure mode if you want a head start!
-(Link on course site).
 We picked this criterion because it's fairly easy to align an LLM judge on dietary restrictions - the rules are generally clear and objective.

 **Alternatively**, you can choose a different Recipe Bot failure mode you identified in HW2/Chapter 3, but you'll need to define criteria and generate/source all your own traces.